oscar-system/oscar-website/events/meetings/2025-12/index.md

 ## Exercises

-There are some [exercises](https://www.math.rwth-aachen.de/homes/Thomas.Breuer/COGENT/exercises/) available for the OSCAR and GAP courses.
+There are [exercises](exercises/index.html) available for the OSCAR and GAP courses.

 Also some solutions [in OSCAR](solutions.jl) and [in GAP](solutions.g) for these exercise.